Whadiyatalkinabeet/LegalFamily/README.md

 * Location-restricted security.
 * Live database backend (Google Firebase looks promising; problem with Elm integration?)
 * Extensible plugin architecture for importing/syncing data with diverse systems.
+* User-persona appropriate views
+    * e.g Patient view help avoid missed appointments.
+Pill taking compliance.
+        * Time to take your pill!
+    * e.g Doctor view all the info in one place.
+Visibility of the trail of evidence and decisoions leading to the current diagnosis.

 ## Adoption